 Step-by-step directions

-Step 1: Remove the crown off the top.
+- Remove the crown off the top.
 Do not cut too deep or you will cut the precious arils!

-Step 2: Score along the vertical sections.
+- Score along the vertical sections.
 Pomegranates are sectioned off like oranges are, and you want to follow these lines.
 You want to cut deep enough to pierce through the top skin, but not so deep to cut the arils inside.

-Step 4: Over the bowl of water, place your thumbs into the cored out center of one of the ends of your pomegranate.
+- Open the pomegranate.
+Over the bowl of water, place your thumbs into the cored out center of one of the ends of your pomegranate.
 Gently pull the two halves apart.
 Any loose arils will fall into the pool of water.

-Step 6: Using a small mesh strainer, remove the floating membrane skins and pith from the water.
+- Strain out debris.
+Using a small mesh strainer, remove the floating membrane skins and pith from the water.
 The seeds will sink to the bottom and the debris will float to the top.
-When done, use your strainer to remove and drain the pomegranate arils.

 Pomegranate tips and FAQs

-We have also tested and found the best way to juice a pomegranate.
+I have also tested and found the best way to juice a pomegranate.
 We tried several juicing methods to see which one worked best.
+You can enjoy the juice plain or add it to cocktails.
+You can also reduce the juice down with sugar to make pomegranate molasses.

 When you open a pomegranate, you will see segments holding the pomegranate seeds.
 The colorful seeds you see are called ‘arils’ and they contain the juice of the pomegranate and a small white seed in the center.
 The entire pomegranate aril is edible, including the white seed.
 The seed is rich in fiber and the juice rich in antioxidants.